avariqfr30/WADS-FP-BRAD/README.md

 An administration dashboard made for bakeries with database implementations and query system to easily help with workflow and analysis of inventory.

+DISCLAIMER : Some features are going to be worked on and reviewed since there are still plenty of ideas left to do.

+Check out our live website application on https://brad25023.firebaseapp.com/ :DD

 Made by :
 - Avariq Fazlur Rahman (2502043002) - L4BC :  Frontend Designer and Creation